jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 **Avoidance of controls on information matching**

 ### 108 Avoidance of controls on information matching through use of exceptions to information privacy principles
-Where the collection or disclosure of information is authorised by an information matching provision, nothing in subclause (2)(d)(i) of principle 2 or paragraph (e)(i) of principle 11 authorises or permits the collection or disclosure of that information for the purposes of—
+Where the collection or disclosure of information is authorised by an information matching provision, nothing in subclause (2)⁠(d)⁠(i) of principle 2 or paragraph (e)⁠(i) of principle 11 authorises or permits the collection or disclosure of that information for the purposes of—
   (a) any authorised information matching programme; or (b) any information matching programme the objective of which is similar in nature to any authorised information matching programme.